Barack Obama Is Signaling Democratic Plan For Internet Censorship, Journalist Says

 “Democrats are defining whoever opposes them not as adversaries but as national security threats, fascist terrorists, etc. — all to justify blocking them from the internet using their influence with Silicon Valley.”

-As noted by Vox, Obama used his interview to suggest that the digital landscape created by platforms like Facebook and outlets like Fox News provides Americans with the ability to “choose their own distorted reality.”
+According to Vox, Obama used his interview to suggest that the digital landscape created by platforms like Facebook and outlets like Fox News provides Americans with the ability to “choose their own distorted reality.”
 But according to Greenwald, the outlets that are allegedly most supportive of internet censorship — such as NBC, CNN, and The Atlantic — are the ones who have participated in promoting disinformation over the Iraq War.

 Despite Obama’s worries, Vox noted that he had a friendly relationship with the tech industry throughout his two White House terms.
 Notably, political appointees stifled career regulators who wanted to pursue antitrust charges against Google at the end of Obama’s presidency.
 However, Obama has become a vocal critic of social media amid Donald Trump’s presidency, and his public comments across the president’s term often addressed its purported dangers.

-The dangers of internet censorship have become a significant worry for many.
+The dangers of online censorship have become a significant worry for many.
 As The Inquisitr reported, a Google document leaked in 2018 revealed that the company outlines specific content to be censored and the appropriate way of censoring it.
-The tech giant has come under fire from conservatives in particular, who accuse the company of political bias and believe that purported censorship targets people with right-leaning political beliefs.
+The tech giant has come under fire from conservatives in particular, who accuse it of political bias and believe that purported censorship targets people with right-leaning political beliefs.